Part 7: Tech Stone

 It took a few more minutes but eventually we came to a lone, small, decrepit building at the bottom of a rock hill.
 That had to be it and sure enough Kiko stopped the shuttle in front of it.
 There was another different looking, broken shuttle at the side of the building.
 I got out with Tammy in my arms as Kiko and Rei took out their weapons to scout the building ahead.

 The door opened as Kiko approached it.
-She instantly held up her knife, ready to attack when an old man appeared in the doorway.
+Her knife flew up, ready to attack when an old man appeared in the doorway.

 Kiko looked to us and Rei and I nodded.
 They somehow knew Tammy and this was location of the coordinates she gave us so I was sure we could trust them.